mini-pw/2020L-WB-Blog/content/post/2020-06-14-hajada-trials.md

 ![Comparison of imputation times](/2020L-WB-Blog/2020-06-14-hajada-trials/imputationTimesBoxplot.png)

 What about performance gain?
 Well, the best is for sure VIM, achieving the best median rank overall, and missForest the second after it.
 The worst methods turned out to be MICE, imputing with random values and imputing with mode/mean, achieving worst scores in F1 and MCC.
 The results of other methods differ if we choose to include failed imputations in our benchmark.
 With failed imputations, median scores of all methods are very similar.

 ![Imputation rankings of different methods](/2020L-WB-Blog/2020-06-14-hajada-trials/rankingAll.png)

 ##   Epilogue
-As we can see, the best imputation method overall turned out to bo VIM, among the fastest - replacing with the mode or the median and among the slowest - missForest.
+At last, the best imputation method overall turned out to be VIM, among the fastest - replacing with the mode or the median and among the slowest - missForest.
+The mission of finding the best method of imputation has been accomplished and the fellowship of Hajada returned home, awaiting new exciting adventures in statistics.

+The end.